SymfonyCasts/api-platform3/sfcasts/ep2-security/tokens-cookies.md

 So the API token in this situation is simply the "session id", which is stored securely in an HTTP-only cookie.
 Mmm.
 We will code through this use case.

-Oh, and by the way, one edge-case with this situation is if you have a single sign on situation - an SSO.
+Oh, and by the way, one edge-case with this situation is if you have a Single Sign On situation - an SSO.
 In that case, you'll authenticate with your SSO like a normal web app.
 When you finish, you'll have a token, which you can then use to either authenticate the user with a session like normal... or you can use that token directly from your JavaScript.
 That's a more advanced use case that we won't go